 Questions: In Georgia, what law would apply if you were to injure someone with drone?

 Rustin: This would fall under the state’s civil negligence law that applies to all physical and property damage claims.
 It is defined as the failure to exercise a certain degree of care in order to minimize the risk of injury to another person.
-Flying a drone and radio-controlled plane or helicopter in a situation that could lead to physical injury or property damage certainly falls into that category.
+Flying a drone and radio-controlled plane or helicopter in a situation that could lead to personal injury or property damage certainly falls into that category.